-35 Tips for Improving Customer Support Chat Efficiency, De-escalating, and Closing Interactions Faster
+35 Tips for Improving Live Chat Efficiency, De-escalating, and Closing Interactions Faster

 Chat is the primary method of customer support for most of my clients, as opposed to phone calls and emails.
 Here are my 35 best tips for mastering chat interactions, which I share with my clients.

 10 Chat Techniques for Building Rapport with Customers